 Pronunciation of 'Delonix'

-The word 'Delonix' is a genus name in botany, specifically referring to a group of flowering plants in the family Fabaceae.
-It is pronounced as 'dəˈloʊnɪks' in English (en-US).
+The word 'Delonix' refers to a genus of flowering plants in the family Fabaceae.
+It is pronounced as /dɪˈloʊnɪks/ in English, with the stress on the second syllable.

 Word Origin